 We charge an additional £100 plus VAT (£120) for every £250,000 by which the mortgage exceeds £500,000.

 YOU MAY ALSO HAVE TO PAY THE FOLLOWING DISBURSEMENTS

 NOTE 1.
 WE DO NOT MAKE ADDITIONAL CHARGES FOR OFFICIAL COPIES OF TITLES, POSTAGE AND STATIONERY OR IDENTITY CHECKS 2.
 WE DO NOT CHARGE FOR INDEMNITY INSURANCE ALTHOUGH WE ARE COVERED UP £2M.

 You will need to let us have details of the location of the property to confirm the search fees (please check the “Land Charges fees” section of the website of the local authority in which the property is situated) and the amount of the mortagage advance to confirm the Land Registry fees (see http://landregistry.data.gov.uk/fees-calculator.html for Land Registry fees information).
 On leasehold remortgages we can’t advise you of the cost of the notice of mortgage without seeing the lease.
 The fee is usually between £35 and £120.

 We will accept instructions without receiving any payment on account but we will require payment of the search fees (if a search is required).
-If the mortgagees instruct their own solicitors we may need funds to cover any undertaking for their fees and disbursements (which doesn’t usually happen).
+If the mortgagees instruct their own solicitors we will charge an additional fee of £200 plus VAT (£240) and we may need funds to cover any undertaking for their fees and disbursements (which doesn’t usually happen).